maiskovich/mapclopedia/README.md

 Its build with angularJS and based in the [Yeoman gulp-AngularJS generator](https://github.com/Swiip/generator-gulp-angular).

-The app have two menus for visualizing Wikipedia articles that are close to the user, these data is obtained with the Wikipedia API, using the 'geosearch' method.
+The app have two menus for visualizing Wikipedia articles that are close to the user, these data is obtained with the Wikipedia
+API, using the 'geosearch' method.
 The app is first obtaining the user location with HTML5 geolocation API, sending it to the Wikipedia API, storing the results with localForage, to be used offline, and then showing the articles order by distance(using a Javascript function to measure distance between cordinates, obtained from StackOverfow).

 The first view is a list of articles showing them in a list, order by distance.
 The second view is a map, with the articles that are close to the user.

-An approach of saving API calls was implemented in the way of getting the maximium number of articles per api call(500), and only making a new api call when the available information is distant in more than 10 km to information stored(the informations is stored in localForage using the coordinates as key of the data, then this key is used to measure the distance from the user to the point where this information was obtained), this approach is implemented in the `locationPlacesSearch.service.js`.
+An approach of saving API calls was implemented in the way of getting the maximium number of articles per api call(500), and only making a new api call when the available information is distant in more than 10 km to information stored(the informations is stored in localForage using the coordinates as key of the data, then this key is used to measure the distance from the user to the point where this information was obtained), this approach is implemented in `locationPlacesSearch.service.js`.